Sjoerdbijlsb/Thesis-project-price-premiums/README.md

 ```

 # Gather new data
 In case you want to gather the data from scratch, you can make use of the scrapers in the repository.
 Unfortunately, not everything can be run in one scraper.
 The biggest reason is that during the project, more endpoints were needed to obtain more data.
-The
+To arrive at the dataset

 ```
 (1) Goat_assortment_api.py